Webinars on Demand Library

 4. Introduction to CASR 175

-The introduction of CASR175 has brought about an additional level of responsibility for aerodrome managers, aerodrome reporting officers, and anyone sending aeronautical information on behalf of the aerodrome when checking information, and following quality and assurance processes.
+Civil Aviation Safety Regulation 175 contains requirements relating to the nature and accuracy of information that must be sent by the aerodrome organisation to Airservices and flight procedure designers.
+The introduction of CASR 175 has brought about an additional level of responsibility for aerodrome managers, aerodrome reporting officers, and anyone sending aeronautical information on behalf of the aerodrome when checking information and following quality and assurance processes.

 During this 90-minute introductory webinar we will focus on how to practically carry out an annual check of the aeronautical information for an aerodrome.
 This webinar is presented by one of AMS’ subject matter experts.